pheuter/BitcoinTicker/README.md

 ![Screenshot](https://dl.dropboxusercontent.com/u/1803181/BitcoinTicker.png)

-BitcoinTicker is a Sublime Text 2 (and 3) plugin that displays current Bitcoin exchange rate in status and converts arbitrary BTC values to USD.
+BitcoinTicker is a Sublime Text 2 and 3 plugin that displays current Bitcoin exchange rate in status and converts arbitrary BTC values to USD.

 ## Installing

 ### Package Control

-This is the simplest way to get the BitcoinTicker plugin.
+This is the quickest way to get the BitcoinTicker plugin.
 You can install Package Control from this site: [http://wbond.net/sublime_packages/package_control](http://wbond.net/sublime_packages/package_control)

-**Note:** This plugin is currently [pending](https://github.com/wbond/package_control_channel/pull/1269) to be accepted in the main Package Control repository.
+Simply search for `BitcoinTicker`.

 ### Using Git